-Target population: in the context of a budget impact analysis the individuals with a given condition or disease who might avail of the technology being assessed within the defined time horizon.
+17 Target population: in the context of a budget impact analysis the

-Technology: the application of scientific or other organised knowledge - including any tool, technique, product, process, method, organisation or system - to practical tasks.
+18 individuals with a given condition or disease who might avail of the including any tool, technique, product, process, method, organisation or system - to practical tasks.
 In healthcare, technology includes drugs, diagnostics, indicators and reagents, devices, equipment and supplies, medical and surgical procedures, support systems, and organisational and managerial systems used in prevention, screening, diagnosis, treatment and rehabilitation.